Saint Martin's University: Sustainability and technology

 In the fall semester, 2012, a new 22,000+ square foot engineering building, Cebula Hall, opened.
-The building was awarded LEED platinum standard.
-Harned Hall is in accordance with LEED green standards.

-Under a new environmental program, between August 29 and December 11, 2008, the cafeteria collected an average of 243 pounds of compostables a day.
-The composting program took about 27,216 pounds of materials out of the waste stream in Thurston County in the fall semester alone.

 The Learning Garden was started at SMU in 2010.

 Athletics

 The school's sports teams participate in the NCAA's Great Northwest Athletic Conference at the Division II level.
 The women's basketball team qualified for the NCAA Division II tournament in 1992 and 2008.
 In the 1940s and 1950s, Saint Martin's had a men's college football team and a boys' high school football team, which won the Washington Class A championship.
 In the 1990s, the name of the mascot was almost changed to the Ravens.
 In 2008, the men's basketball team defeated Division I Colorado State Rams men's basketball, making it Saint Martin's first major publicized victory over a D-1 opponent.
 In 2009, the Men's Soccer team seized the first team title in any sport for Saint Martin's University, winning the Great Northwest Athletic Conference.
-In 2010, the university hosted a training camp which featured the University of Washington Huskies Men's Basketball Team.